 Continuation of ME 498.
 Project is taken through final design, construction and testing, with students working in design teams.
 Culmination of design experience and synthesis of all theoretical and practical knowledge into the production of an engineering artifact/system.
 Prerequisites: ME 498.

 ENGLISH AS A SECOND LANGUAGE (ESL)

-Josephine Yung, Vice President, International Programs and Development Marco Tulluck, Director of International Programs Michael Shohan Blaine Snow Ellin Beer Joe Burr
+Josephine Yung, Vice President, International Programs and Development Marco Tulluck, Associate Dean, International Programs and Development Michael Shohan Blaine Snow